 This Tofu Katsu Curry is a simple, but very tasty dish.
-Tofu is coated in panko breadcrumbs then fried until crispy.
-Served with a tasty homemade Japanese-style curry sauce, sticky rice and some veggies.
-This is my kind of vegan comfort food.
+Extra firm tofu is coated in panko breadcrumbs and then fried until crispy.
+Served with a homemade Japanese-style curry sauce, sticky rice and some veggies, this is my kind of vegan comfort food.

 To suit the whole family I make this dish mild enough for everyone to enjoy it.
-But that doesn’t mean it scrimps on flavour!
-This is my interpretation of this very popular Japanese dish.
+But that doesn't mean it scrimps on flavour!
+This is my interpretation with a vegan spin on this very popular Japanese dish.
 I hope you love it as much as we do.

 According to Nami from Just One Cookbook, Katsu Curry (カツカレー) is a combination of Japanese Curry and a panko-breaded cutlet.
 It is the ultimate comfort dish in Japan.
 We couldn't agree more, it is perfect comfort food.

-Heat some oil in a large pan, add the onion, a pinch of sea salt and cook for a few minutes.
+- Heat some oil in a large pan, add the onion and a pinch of sea salt and cook for a few minutes over low to medium heat.
 Add the carrots and cook until the onions are soft and the carrots are tender.
 Add the garlic and ginger and cook until they release their aromas, just a minute or two.

-Add the curry powder and the turmeric and cook for a minute.
+3. Add the curry powder and the turmeric and cook for a minute.
 Then add the flour and stir well.
-Cook for a minute then pour in the stock slowly.
-Stirring all the time.
+Cook for a minute then pour in the stock slowly, stirring all the time.

-Dip the sliced tofu into flour, make sure it is completely coated in flour.
+5. Add plain flour to a shallow bowl, dip the sliced tofu into flour making sure it is completely coated in flour.
 Then dip it into coconut milk.
 Finally, dip the tofu into the panko breadcrumbs.
 Repeat with the remaining tofu.

-Heat oil in a pan then cook each side of the tofu until golden brown.
+6. Heat oil in a non-stick frying pan to medium-high heat then cook each piece of tofu until both sides are golden brown.
+2-3 minutes each side should do it.
 Repeat until you have cooked all the tofu.
 Keep the tofu warm in the oven, until you are ready to serve.

 I usually serve this with sticky Japanese rice, thin slices of radish, spring onions and some fresh coriander.
 Add the rice to a large bowl, pour in some of the curry sauce then top with the katsu tofu.
 I usually slice the tofu before I place it on the rice.

-- Pro Tip #1 – Reserve coconut milk – as this dish is vegan I don’t use egg to coat the tofu.
+- Reserve some coconut milk - as this dish is vegan I don't use egg to coat the tofu.
 Instead, I have found that using coconut milk to coat the tofu works incredibly well.
 And it tastes amazing!
 So I reserve 4 or 5 tablespoons of coconut milk and then pour that into a bowl.
-After I have dipped the tofu into some well-seasoned flour I then dip it into the coconut milk.
+After dipping the tofu into some well-seasoned flour, I dip it into the coconut milk.
 Make sure the tofu is fully coated in the coconut milk before you dip it into the panko breadcrumbs.

-- Blend the curry sauce – once the curry sauce is nice and thick I blend it just before I serve it.
+- Blend the Japanese curry sauce - Once the curry sauce is nice and thick I blend it just before I serve it.
 This will give you a very smooth almost creamy curry sauce.
-You can skip blending it if you want but I highly recommend blending it.
+You can skip blending it if you want but I highly recommend mixing it.

-- Add in more veggies – You can easily add more veggies into the sauce if you want.
-Peppers work really well as do frozen peas.
-I sometimes add some cooked potatoes to the sauce too which is really nice.
+- Add in more veggies - You can easily add more veggies into the sauce if you want.
+Peppers work well as do frozen peas.
+I sometimes add some cooked potatoes to the sauce too which I enjoy.
 I would skip blending the sauce if I add in extra veggies.

 - Keep the tofu warm - While I'm preparing the rest of this dish I keep the katsu tofu warm in the oven.
 This has the added benefit of making the tofu even crispier!